A Brief Guide to the control Logic of XML settings

 All right, on to the business, with an important definition first:

-What are qLIs?
-This is a phrase which we would like to believe to be one of our “inventions”: quick-link items.
+What are web buttons (also sometimes known to insiders as qLIs)?
 These are the tabs, buttons (or in the future perhaps menus or similar) that the user selects to get a specific action, such as loading a web page or a (remote or local) web service.
-The qLIs lie at the heart of ManagdWALplus, including the control of it with not only title (text) and url, but also font type, size and color.
-Using pictograms to represent qLIs may also on the road to the future, given sufficient interest..
+These buttons lie at the heart of ManagdWALplus, including the control of it with title (text) and url, and if you like, with font type, size and color.

-If you run the app withouth any XM such as with a first trial runL, you will see qLIs at the top (in the current version, at least), using the first language defined, at the time being English, together with the associated web resources necessary to get up and running.
+If you run the app barebone, with no XML settings whatsoever, you will be watching this and other information about the app, in English, together with the associated web resources necessary to get up and running.

 Another quintessential (but optional) feature is the heartbeat.
-When enabled, the app will send a “I am alive” to the organizations logging server, typically running Logstash or similar, offering a REST/JSON endpoint.
+When enabled, the app will send a “I am alive” message to a logging server, typically running Logstash or similar that offers a REST/JSON endpoint to capture the heatbeat messages.
 Once enabled, you can transfer a very simple statistics as well: Has a user touched the screen, or not?
-This may come in handy to simply check whether the device is in use, or not, down to the granularity of which qLI has been used, if enabled.
-So, for instance, the case is a chemical laboratory offering a chemical index, local info and emergency info, the number of screen touches (but not any details of what has been viewed within the given qLI) since last heartbeat will be collected and transferred, if enabled.
-Note that this is NOT for personal use, and that the data collected thus are to be used as anonymous usage data for a given group of persons, such as students using a lab.
-When enabled, the app will, if started in pure kiosk mode or single app autonomous mode, alert the user of this anonymous statistics collection every time a new session has started, adjusting session timers to you specific case.
+This may come in handy to simply check whether the device is in use, or not, down to the granularity of which web button has been used to browse through the associated web pages, if enabled.
+If for instance, the case is a chemical laboratory offering a chemical index, local info and emergency info, the number of screen touches (but not any details of what has been viewed within the given web button) since last heartbeat will be collected and transferred, if enabled.